Featured Practices

 Go to the postPublications

-- Co-Author, “Profit Participation Claims,” Entertainment Law & Litigation, Chapter 7, LexisNexis, 2023-2024
+- “Profit Participation Claims,” Entertainment Law & Litigation, Chapter 7, LexisNexis, (Author, 2017-18 and 2019-21 editions; Co-Author, 2023-24 edition)

 - Co-Author, “The Application Of Sales Comparison Affiliate Transaction Provisions To New, In-House Streaming Transactions Involving Historical Television Programs, And Their Impact On Profit Participants” 28 UCLA ENT.
 L. REV. 33 (2021)

 - Co-Author, “Mandatory Arbitration Provisions in Talent-Studio Contracts and Proposed Areas for Improvement,” 22 UCLA Ent.
-L. Rev. 233 (2015}
+L. Rev. 233 (2015)

 - Author, “Five Things to Consider Before Bringing a Profits or Other Claim Against a Major Studio,” Green Hasson & Janks LLP Publications, November 2014